Fine and Dandy (horse): 1959 Rosehill Flying Hcp, 21 February, 6f

-1959 Golden Slipper, 6f (Group 1)
+1959 Golden Slipper Stakes 6f (Group 1)

-The Golden Slipper, 6f (Group 1), was the richest race for 2 year olds in Australia and attracted a very strong field.
+The Golden Slipper Stakes was the richest race for 2 year olds in Australia and attracted a very strong field including the brilliant Noholme, the younger brother of Todman.
 Fine and Dandy was 11/8 on and Noholme second favourite at 11/4.
-In the straight Fine and Dandy joined the leader, Endure, and accelerated away to a huge lead.
-The race was effectively over.
-He coasted to the line for an easy win from Akimbo and Morning Star.
+In the straight Fine and Dandy accelerated away to a big lead and then coasted to the line for an easy win, with Noholme unplaced.

 1959 AJC Sires Produce Stakes, 7f (Group 1)

-In the 1959 AJC Sires Produce Stakes, 7f (Group 1), he met Group 1 winner Travel Boy who had won the VRC Sires Produce and Ascot Vale Stakes.
-Fine and Dandy and Travel Boy went head and head down the straight with Fine and Dandy winning narrowly.
+In the AJC Sires Produce Stakes he met Group 1 winner Travel Boy who had impressively won the VRC Sires Produce and Ascot Vale Stakes.
+They went head and head down the straight with Fine and Dandy gaining the upper hand nearing the post to win narrowly.

 1959 QTC Sires Produce Stakes, 7f

-The 1959 QTC Sires Produce Stakes, 7f was the big race for 2 year olds in Queensland.
+The QTC Sires Produce Stakes run at Eagle Farm racecourse was the big race for 2 year olds in Queensland, a Principal Race (before Group racing was introduced).
 Fine and Dandy led all the way, defeating Queensland's best 2YO, Intrigued.

 Breaking Tulloch's stakes winning record for two-year-olds

-In 1957 Tulloch set a new stakes winning record for 2YO's of £18,479.
+In 1957 the great Tulloch had set a new stakes winning record for 2YO's of £18,479.
 Fine and Dandy's major wins in the Golden Slipper, AJC Sires, QTC Sires and VRC Maribyrnong Plate enabled him to break the record for earnings with £19,024.

-When the Free Handicap weights were issued in August 1959, Find and Dandy was the clear champion 2YO, 5 lbs above the next best, Travel Boy.
+When the Free Handicap weights were issued in August 1959, Find and Dandy was the clear champion 2YO, 5 lbs above the next best, Travel Boy, and 11 lbs above Noholme.